Leah & Chris’ Modern Industrial Wedding, Bronx NYC.

 Ok, enough writing, enjoy and be inspired by the photos!

 Did you spot the familiar faces of Aubrey and Jake?
-I photographed their wedding the previous year, check out their photos here.
+I photographed their wedding the previous year!

 The Vendors for Leah & Chris’s Modern Industrial Wedding